RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 # Lesson 8

 ## Intro and NLP Review

+Reminder that we say NLP in lesson 1.
+See notebook 1.

 ## Language models for NLP
 ## Review of text classifier in Lesson 1
 ## Improving results with a domain-specific language model